Fishing Lake Russell

 A recreation paradise, Richard B Russell Lake is a 26,650-acre reservoir located on the eastern Georgia border with South Carolina at Calhoun Falls, SC.
 All types of water sports and on-shore activities are centered around the 540 miles of shoreline of Russell Lake.

-Richard B Russell State Park, along with a couple dozen other areas around the lake has boat launch facilities, access for shoreline fishing, campgrounds, RV spaces and picnic areas.
-But the real attraction here is the fishing.
+Richard B Russell State Park, and a couple dozen other areas around the lake have boat launch facilities and access for shoreline fishing.
+The real attraction here is the fishing.
 The lake supports both warm-water species and cold-water species of fish.
 Bass, catfish, crappie, trout, sunfish, perch and striped bass all thrive here.
 The undeveloped, natural shoreline allows anglers to fish the brush, rocks and wood that bass and other fish use as hideouts.
-Canoes, kayaks and fishing from the bank are all popular here.

 Primary fish species residing in Lake Russell